hngi/FGExpense-frontend/README.md

 2. Clone the forked repo to your computer
 3. Set the parent repo as upstream - ```git remote add upstream https://github.com/hngi/FGExpense-frontend
 4. Create a new branch for your task - ```git checkout -b task-name-here```
+5. Pull latest state from upstream - ```git pull upstream develop```
-5. Write your codes, add your files in the correct locations
+6. Write your codes, add your files in the correct locations
-6. Stage files for commit - ```git add .```
+7. Stage files for commit - ```git add .```
-7. Commit changes - ```git commit -m 'commit message here'```
+8. Commit changes - ```git commit -m 'commit message here'```
-8. Pull latest state from upstream - ```git pull upstream master```
+9. Pull latest state from upstream again - ```git pull upstream develop```
-9. Push changes to your new branch - ```git push origin branch-name-here```
+10. Push changes to your new branch - ```git push origin branch-name-here```
-10. Head to your forked repository and create a pull request
+11. Head to your forked repository and create a pull request

 ### Rules and guides

-1. Only two people per page
+1. Only one person per page
 2. The pages must be 100% responsive
-3. Stick to the design and don't replace UI
+3. Stick to the design and don't replace UI, if there is no design for your page, be creative.
 4. You are to host a netlify or github page of what you did and attach when sending a PR
 5. Your PR must be aproved before your task is considered completed